1Mill/notes/presentations/discovery-trees-can-they-work-for-you.md

   * Oranage - blocked
   * Green - done
   * Black - parking lot item
-* Online, DTs can house other information outside of just the work to be done
+* Online DTs can house other information outside of just the work to be done
   * References / links
   * Reminders
   * Notes